ghgemmer/Halloween/README.md

 ![Head rotate servo view 3](PropPics/20211109_204013.jpg)
 Figure: Head rotate servo view 3

-In regards to the head rotate servo, it was felt at the time that the channel and bearings were necessary to handle the large lateral forces and lateral torque that could be experienced by the servo.
-In hindsight all that could probably be replaced by a single servo block right at the neck, where the head nod servo block would then sit on and be attached to the rotating hub of that head rotate servo block.
-The servo block at the neck would also reduce the total lateral torque the servo block would experience being close to the head now, and thus should be sufficient (same as the head nod servo block is sufficient in that manner).

 The head also has red LED
 eyes that can be turned on or off although these could instead be connected to a PWM signal or an analog